SkyflowFoundry/skyflow-byot-loader/skyflow-snowflake-tokenization/README.md

 - **Snowflake Support**: https://support.snowflake.com

 ### Common Questions

-**Q: Should I use Node.js or Go?**
-A: Node.js for rapid deployment and ease of maintenance.
-Go for maximum performance and minimal cold starts.

 **Q: Can I use environment variables instead of Secrets Manager?**
 A: Yes, but Secrets Manager is recommended for secure credential storage and rotation support.